-- 7.5.4 A written report referred to in subparagraph (7.5.3) of this policy must be submitted - (a) to the accounting officer, in the case of an award by -- - (i) the chief financial officer; - (ii) a Head of Department; or - (iii) a bid adjudication committee of which the chief financial officer or a head of department is a member; or - (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - (i) a manager referred to in subparagraph (7.5.2)(c)(iii) of this policy; or - (ii) a bid adjudication committee of which the chief financial officer or a head of department is not a member. - 7.5.5 Subparagraphs (7.5.3) and (7.5.4) of this policy do not apply to procurements out of petty cash. - 7.5.6 This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process providing for in paragraph 9.10 otherwise than through the committee system provided for in paragraph 9.19 of this policy. - 7.5.7 No supply chain management decision-making powers may be delegated to an advisor or consultant. - 7.6 Oversight role of council - 7.6.1 The council must maintain oversight over the implementation of this supply chain management policy. - 7.6.2 For the purposes of such oversight the accounting officer must -
+- (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - (i) a manager referred to in subparagraph (2)(c)(iii) of this policy; or - (ii) a bid adjudication committee of which the chief financial officer or a head of department is not a member. - 5 Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process providing for in paragraph 19 otherwise than through the committee system provided for in paragraph 26 of this policy. - No supply chain management decision-making powers may be delegated to an advisor or consultant.